Zope Object Database: Atomicity

 The storage unit (that is, an object whose class derives from Persistent) is also the atomicity unit.
 In the example above, if Cars is the only Persistent class, a thread modifies a Wheel (the Car record must be notified), and another thread modifies another Wheel inside another transaction, the second commit will fail.
 If Wheel is also Persistent, both Wheels can be modified independently by two different threads in two different transactions.

 Class persistence

 The class persistence—writing the class of a particular object into the storage—is obtained by writing a kind of "fully qualified" name of the class into each record on the disk.
 In Python, the name of the class involves the hierarchy of directory the source file of the class resides in.
 A consequence is that the source file of persisting object cannot be moved.
 If it is, the ZODB machinery is unable to locate the class of an object when retrieving it from the storage, resulting into a broken object.

 ZEO

 Zope Enterprise Objects (ZEO) is a ZODB storage implementation that allows multiple client processes to persist objects to a single ZEO server.
-This allows transparent scaling.
+This facilitates transparent scaling.